josemrtnz/CourseHub/README.md

 # CourseHub Portal
-Github Hub for other class repositories for potential employes to look through.
+Github Hub for other class repositories for potential employers to look through.

 |Class|
 |----|